kjirou/downspout/README.md

 README: ( [English](/README.md) | [日本語](/README.ja.md) )

-Framework to serialize the execution of event handlers for disorderly event emitting
+A framework to serialize the execution of event handlers for disorderly event emitting

 ## Functions of this module